 What is a qualifying expense?

 A qualifying expense, as defined by The Homer Fund, is past due rent/mortgage/property taxes, past due basic utilities (electric, gas, water/sewer ONLY) and food and clothing.
 Where appropriate, the Direct Grant may also help pay security deposits and certain expenses related to the death of a loved one (funeral expenses up to $8,500 and emergency travel for family up to four).

 How long does it take to make a decision on a Direct Grant?

-Direct Grants are typically processed within 3 business days from the date of receipt of the application.
+Direct Grants are typically processed within 5-7 business days from the date of receipt of a COMPLETE application.
 Lack of appropriate documentation will result in an immediate declination, prolonging potential assistance to the associate.
 Review the Supporting Documentation page, or call The Homer Fund at (770) 384-2611 to ensure you provide the proper documentation with the application.

 What information does the Fund need when reviewing a Direct Grant application?